 Delivering patient care with diversity and inclusivity in mind

-When it comes to providing healthcare with diversity and inclusivity in mind, one of the essential things to consider is that the population of the United States is already diverse growing ever more in this direction.
+When it comes to providing healthcare with diversity and inclusivity in mind, one of the essential things to consider is that the population of the United States is already diverse and growing ever more in this direction.

 As the frontline deliverers of care, nurses are well-placed to deliver this equitable standard of care.